Dictionary » Adverbs » Vigorously – Meaning, Definition, Synonyms and Antonyms

 Meanings of Vigorously

 Vigorously means performing an action with great strength, force, or determination.
-It often describes activities that are carried out with enthusiasm and energy, leaving no doubt about the intensity of the effort put in.
+It often describes activities carried out with enthusiasm and energy, leaving no doubt about the intensity of the effort.

 Definition

 Vigorously is carrying out something with energy, strength, and determination.
-It can refer to physical actions, like scrubbing a floor or exercising, as well as non-physical efforts, like defending an idea or pursuing a goal with passion and persistence.
+It can refer to physical actions, like scrubbing a floor or exercising, as well as non-physical efforts, like defending an idea, responding to a challenge, or pursuing a goal with sustained effort.
+If you’re looking for the related noun, vigor captures the same idea of strength and drive in a more general way.

 Etymology

-• Originates from the word “vigorous,” which comes from the Latin vigere meaning “to be lively or thrive.”
+• Vigorously comes from the adjective vigorous, ultimately from Latin vigere, meaning “to be lively or thrive.”

-• The adverbial form “vigorously” emerged in English in the 17th century, meaning “with vigor or strength.”
+• The adverb vigorously entered English in the 17th century and was used to mean “with vigor or strength.”

 Example Sentences